 Page

 Prospectus Summary 1

 Additional Information 8

 Risk Factors 9

 Special Note Regarding Forward-Looking Statements 20

 Use of Proceeds 20

 Price Range of Common Stock and Distributions 21

 Consolidated Selected Financial Data 22

 Management's Discussion and Analysis of Financial Condition and Results of Operations 23

-Business 45
+Business 46

-Portfolio Companies 59
+Portfolio Companies 60

-Management 67
+Management 68

-Control Persons and Principal Stockholders 78
+Control Persons and Principal Stockholders 79

-Dividend Reinvestment Plan 80
+Dividend Reinvestment Plan 81

-Material U.S. Federal Income Tax Considerations 82
+Material U.S. Federal Income Tax Considerations 83

-Regulation as a Business Development Company 85
+Regulation as a Business Development Company 86

-Description of Our Securities 88
+Description of Our Securities 89

-Certain Provisions of Maryland Law and of our Articles of Incorporation and Bylaws 89
+Certain Provisions of Maryland Law and of Our Articles of Incorporation and Bylaws 90

-Plan of Distribution 91
+Plan of Distribution 92

-Share Repurchases 92
+Share Repurchases 93

-Custodian, Transfer and Dividend Paying Agent and Registrar 93
+Custodian, Transfer and Dividend Paying Agent and Registrar 94

-Brokerage Allocation and Other Practices 93
+Brokerage Allocation and Other Practices 94

-Legal Matters 94
+Legal Matters 95

-Experts 94
+Experts 95

 Financial Statements F-1

 We have not authorized any dealer, salesman or other person to give any information or to make any representation other than those contained or incorporated by reference in this prospectus or any accompanying supplement to this prospectus.
 You must not rely upon any information or representation not contained or incorporated by reference in this prospectus or the accompanying prospectus supplement as if we had authorized it.
-This prospectus and any prospectus supplement do not constitute an offer to sell or a solicitation of any offer to buy any security other than the registered securities to which they relate, nor do they constitute an offer to sell or a solicitation of any offer to buy any prospectus supplement is unlawful to make such an offer or solicitation in such jurisdiction.
+This prospectus and any prospectus supplement do not constitute an offer to sell or a solicitation of any offer to buy any security other than the registered securities to which they relate, nor do they constitute an offer to sell or a solicitation of an offer to buy any securities in any jurisdiction to any person to whom it is unlawful to make such an offer or solicitation in such jurisdiction.
 The information contained in this prospectus and any prospectus supplement is accurate as of the dates on their respective covers only.
 Our business, financial condition, results of operations and prospects may have changed since such dates.